ialbert/genescape-central/docs/paper.md

 GRTP1
 ```

-Users can process the list above via the command line or via the Shiny interface.
+Users can process the list above via the command line or the Shiny interface.
 A command line invocation might look like:

 ```console
 genescape tree genes1.txt -o output.pdf